matt-cook/corpchaps.com/get-started/shadow-a-corporate-chaplain.md

 No matter which client companies or chaplains you observe during your time in south central Wisconsin, you’ll walk away with lots of practical information, new perspectives, and action steps toward your own chaplaincy goals.

-### Closing subhead xxxx
+### Find out for yourself how far you can go!

-Just click on the “BUY NOW” button below to xxxx!
+Choose to immerse yourself in this hands-on coaching experience to discover and hone your potential.
+Just click on the “BUY NOW” button below to get started!

 <a class="button" href="https://gumroad.com/l/dQFcn">
       BUY NOW ($1,450)